 How Much Does a Continuous Alcohol Monitoring Device Cost?

-Costs can vary for the CAM Device depending on which provider you go through to obtain the device.
+Costs can vary for the CAM Device depending on which provider you choose.

 Most service providers require you to pay for a certain amount of days upfront (anywhere from 14 days to 30 days).
 Additionally, if the device is damaged or broken in anyway, you will be liable for the full replacement of the device or damaged part.